Summer Creative Writing Institute Faculty

-Professor Tracey Levine grew up in Northeast Philadelphia and has been teaching creative writing, composition, literature, and film courses for seven years.
+Professor Tracey Levine grew up in Northeast Philadelphia and has been teaching creative writing, composition, literature, and film courses since 2006.
 She currently teaches at Arcadia, Bucks County Community College and at Community College of Philadelphia, and has taught at Syracuse University.
 She has also been active at Bucks County Community College in creating and facilitating a student-run book club.

 Prof. Levine earned a B.F.A. in Screenwriting from the University of the Arts, an M.A. in English from Arcadia University, and an M.F.A. in Fiction from Syracuse University where she was on fellowship.
 She has worked at WHYY on several documentary projects, and her creative writing work has appeared in Verbal Seduction, Metropolis VoxPop, and the Philadelphia Citypaper.
 She was a finalist in the Glimmer Train Family Matters Contest in 2010, and was also involved in the Living Writer’s Reading Series at Syracuse University, and is currently working on a collection of short fiction.

 Professor Gretchen Haertsch has taught graduate and undergraduate writing and literature classes at Arcadia University since 2000.
 Her advanced writing classes include Magazine Writing and Writing for Children.
 She has taught a children’s literature course for the Honors Program and a spring 2012 course in classic Scottish children’s literature that culminates with a week in Scotland.
 She also mentors students in middle grade and young adult novel writing and research.